Our History | Air | Transit | Railroad | Gaming | TWU Defining Moments

 I now present to you the man who is recognized as the leader of the movement to end segregation in America in our time, Dr. King!

-Address By Rev. Martin Luther King, Jr. at TWU’s 11th Constitutional Convention
+Address by Dr. King at TWU’s 11th Constitutional Convention

 I bring greetings to you from the South, a section of our nation in transition.
 Mr. Quill has mentioned to you the struggle which took place in Montgomery, Alabama, and I can hardly speak on any platform in America without bringing greetings from the citizens of Montgomery, particularly the 50,000 Negro citizens of that city, who, a few years ago, came to see that it is ultimately more horable to walk in dignity than ride in humiliation.
 And as a result of their willingness to suffer and sacrifice for some 381 days, I am happy to report that the buses of Montgomery, Alabama are now thoroughly integrated and Negro passengers can sit anywhere on the bus in that city.